vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 Compared to the type `any` query which fully ranked 24,053 documents, we now only rank 3,679 documents.
 also notice that the much faster search returns the same document at the first position.

+Conceptually a search query is about finding the documents that match the query, then score the documents using a rank model.
+In the worst case, our search query can match all documents.

 ## Hits and summaries
-In the previous examples we only asked for one hit with `hits=1` parameter, also if you have been paying attention you would see that the `summaryfetchtime` have been pretty constant over the previous text search examples.
-Let us see what happens when we ask for 200 hits (Note that we pipe the large JSON result payload into `head`):
+In the previous examples, we only asked Vespa to return one hit using the `hits=1` query parameter.
+If you have been paying attention, you would see that the `summaryfetchtime` have been close to constant in the previous text search examples.
+Let us see  what happens when we ask for 200 hits (note that we pipe the large JSON result payload into `head`):

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>